Inside Bee Hives in Winter

 Cold Blooded Insects

 Most healthy honey bee colonies do not die during winter.
 Inside bee hives in Winter, the bee colony clusters together and waits.
-How can a cold-blooded insect achieve this feat of survival.
+How can a cold-blooded insect achieve this feat.
 It is a fascinating system of survival.

 What is Happening Inside Bee Hives in Winter?

-So, how do these cold-blooded honey bees survive winter ?
-What is happening in the bee hives in winter ?
 Honey bees are able to survive the cold temperatures because of two management techniques.
-During the time of blooming flowers, honey bees store a large amount of surplus honey.
+Honey bees store a large amount of surplus honey.
 Honey serves as a food source when none other is available.

 Honey Bees Generate Heat